veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step3-and-4.md

 sudo anka registry push mojave-base -t base
 ```

-After the push is finished you should see your new Template in the "Templates" section of the controller UI.
+After the push completes, you should see your new Template in the "Templates" section of the controller UI.

 ![Your first template](/images/getting-started/push-template.png)